 On your Mac

-- Choose Apple menu > System Preferences, then click Apple ID.
-If you're using macOS Mojave or earlier, you don't need to click Apple ID.
+- Choose Apple menu > System Settings or choose Apple menu > System Preferences, then click Apple ID.

 - Click iCloud.